-Dr Shin Young-soo took up the position of the World Health Organization's Regional Director for the Western Pacific on 1 February 2009.
+Dr Shin Young-soo became the World Health Organization's Regional Director for the Western Pacific in February 2009.

-He was nominated for the position at the fifty-ninth session of the WHO Regional Committee for the Western Pacific in September 2008 and confirmed by the Organization's 124th session of the Executive Board in Geneva in January 2009.
 Dr Shin is the first Regional Director for the Western Pacific to come from outside of WHO.
-He was nominated at the September 2008 session of the WHO Regional Committee for the Western Pacific in October 2013 and confirmed by the Organization’s 134th session of the Executive Board in Geneva in January 2009.
+He was nominated at the September 2008 session of the Regional Committee for the Western Pacific, and confirmed by the Organization's Executive Board in Geneva in January 2009.
 He ran unopposed for a second five-year term and was confirmed again in January 2014.